Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 Bounce the car’s front end.

-When a car’s front end is making noises, the first thing I tell people to do is to shake the car.
-To do this, you’ll need some help.
+First thing I urge customers to do when their car’s front end starts making noises is to shake the vehicle.
+You’re going to want some assistance with this.
 Open the hood and have the helper press and release the hood over and over.
 Do this over and over again until the suspension starts to work.

 Check the strut and strut mounts as you bounce the car.
 If a strut mount is broken or failed, it should move around a lot.
-If you can’t figure out if the strut mounts are moving too much, you can do it the old way.
-It will also help you figure out what’s wrong with the strut and other parts of the suspension, such as the control arms.
+You can use the tried-and-true method of determining whether or not the strut mounts are loose.
+It will also aid in diagnosing problems with the strut and other suspension components like the control arms.

-Get a big screwdriver and put the edge of the handle on your ear.
-Then put the other end of the screwdriver on the parts you think are broken.
+Put the tip of a large screwdriver in your ear.
+You should then try using the screwdriver’s opposite end on the suspect components.
 Ask your helper to shake the car again.
 You should hear more noise coming from the broken part.

 This method is almost as good as a stethoscope used by a mechanic.
 Did you notice any broken parts?
 If nothing stands out, we can move on to the next step.
 Grab a floor mat and lie down under the car.